mr-chew/mr-chew.github.io/_posts/2022-8-12-Crossword-Solver.md

 print("------------------------------")
 ```

-Once we run the code, we should see the following output
+Once we run the code, we should see the following output:

 ```
 ---------- Crossword ---------